newhavenrb/conferences/Progressive-Enhancement-on-the-Mobile-Web.md

 * The situation is getting better
 * Chrome any better?
 Yes, but could be better.
 * IE Mobile (IE9-based one is better)
+    * IE tends to wait and make it work right, in his opinion

 ## External Links